 It also forms a gel on the surface of the intestine.
 This reduces the absorption of sugar in the body, as sugars are rapidly absorbed when there is no covering.
 In effect, the gel covering of Metamucil reduces blood sugar levels.

-- Metamucil is also beneficial in reducing cholesterol levels.
-This is done by trapping cholesterol in the form of bile with the stool.
+• Metamucil is also beneficial in reducing cholesterol levels.
+This is done by trapping cholesterol in the form of bile in the stool.
 This makes the liver use the Low-Density Lipoprotein (LDL), which is bad cholesterol, to make more bile for fat digestion.
 Hence, reducing the cholesterol levels in the blood.

 Administering the Correct Dosage of Metamucil to Your Canine